 Who you should be receiving appreciation from is your husband.
 If he’s lacking in that department, give him a little reminder that it would be nice to be recognized for all you do.

-2. Let go of wishing she did things the way you do.
+2. Let go of wishing she would do things the way you do.

 It’s so easy to judge another’s parenting, especially when we only hear half the story.
 Realize that she is not you.
 She doesn’t see life through the same filter as you.
 She probably has different values than you, and our values guide most of our decisions.

 Is she making decisions that put her child in immediate danger?
 Will her choices assure your stepchild a life of crime?
 If so, then your husband needs to kick it into high gear, but if not, try to let go of your judgments.
 They’re a waste of time and the only person they hurt is you.